KumarD01/Calculator/README.md

 # Calculator
 My first Python project.
-This was my just try in field of Python.
+This was my try in field of Python.